wso2/docs-is/en/asgardeo/docs/guides/authentication/mfa/add-iproov-login.md

    :::

    ::: details Using the Visual Editor
-   To add TOTP as a second-factor authenticator using the Visual Editor:
+   To add iProov login using the Visual Editor:

    - Switch to the **Visual Editor** tab.